Formula to Calculate Expected Value

 Example #1

-Let us take an example of Ben, who has invested in two securities within his investment portfolio.
+Let us take the example of Ben, who has invested in two securities within his investment portfolio.
 The probable rate of return of both the securities (security P and Q) are as given below.
-Based on the given information, help Ben to decide which security is expected to give him higher returns.
+Based on the given information, help Ben to decide which security expects to give him higher returns.

 We will use the following data for the calculation of the expected value.